MicroFocus/microfocus.github.io/blog-posts/2020-04-30-Post-ElasticMappingUpdater.md

 ### Elasticsearch mapping updater

-The elastic-mapping-updater is a tool to update existing indexes in Elasticsearch.
-The tool first finds all index templates in an Elasticsearch instance and updates the mappings of all indexes that match each template pattern.
+The utility first finds all index templates in an Elasticsearch instance and updates the mappings of all indexes that match each template pattern.
 The tool provides a simple command line interface and has a convenient `dryrun` option that lists the mapping changes to the indexes but does not apply them.
 The tool currently adds new field definitions and consolidates dynamic templates.
 This is a nifty tool to use in an upgrade scenario to efforlessly migrate index mapping changes.